I-Am-Dench/nimbus-launcher/README.md

 # Nimbus Launcher

 The Nimbus Launcher helps players to quickly add, swap, and run variable server configurations for the game LEGO® Universe, which was discontinued as of January 2012.
+Per-server patch configurations are also available as a strictly experimental feature.
+More information is can be found [below](#patches).

 This program DOES NOT include a LEGO® Universe client and/or its contents.
 Players must already have a client located on their system and configure the launcher to point to the client's directory.